shmugoh/create-new-site/template/markdown/index.md

 # Home

-Welcome to your very first website generated using create-new-site!
+Welcome to your very first website, generated using create-new-site!
 We're thrilled to have you on board.
 To start customizing your site, here's a quick guide:

 #### Editing the Main Page